Eighteen years of thoughtful, non-adversarial, accessible, and welcoming philosophy.

 iTunes

-A Philosopher’s Exploration of This Month’s Most Intriguing News Stories
+A Philosopher’s Exploration of this Month’s Most Intriguing New Stories

-Read the (FREE) Book from Why?
-Radio Host
+Read the Free Book from Why?
+Radio Host Jack Russell Weinstein

 On the futility of the search for the moral high ground